-Extension bars allow the user to reach fasteners that are in places where it would be impossible to swing a wrench or ratchet handle through a wide enough arc to loosen or tighten the fastener.
+Extension bars allow the user to reach fasteners that are in places where it is impossible to swing a wrench or ratchet handle to loosen or tighten the fastener.
 Extension bars come in standard lengths, regardless of the measurement standard of the sockets.
-In practice, a ½-inch drive extension that came with a metric set will fit a ½-inch drive socket made to the SAE standard, since the drive sizes on both standards are identical.
+A ½-inch drive extension that comes with a metric set will fit a ½-inch drive socket made to the SAE standard, since the drive sizes on both standards are identical.

-The connection between a ratchet handle and a socket allows for no deviation from the centre-line of the drive, but by inserting a swivel joint between the socket and the ratchet, it becomes possible to alter the drive angle to suit conditions.
-However, the more acute the drive angle becomes, the less torque can applied to the fastener, and at angles greater than about 100 it becomes necessary to apply a counter torque to the pivot point to prevent the socket slipping off the fastener.
+The connection between a ratchet handle and a socket allows no deviation from the centre-line of the drive.
+But by inserting a swivel joint between the socket and the ratchet, it becomes possible to alter the drive angle to suit conditions.
+However, the more acute the drive angle becomes, the less torque can be applied to the fastener.
+And at angles greater than about 100, it becomes necessary to apply a counter torque to the pivot point to prevent the socket slipping off the fastener.

 These adapters make it possible to drive say, a ⅜-inch drive socket with a ½-inch drive ratchet handle.
-There is number of reasons why a user may want to do this, but it must always remember that by doing this, it becomes easier to break a bolt by a factor of about 4, because of the greater torque that can be applied with the longest ½-inch drive ratchet.
+There is a number of reasons why a user may want to do this.
+But he must remember that by doing this, it becomes easier to break a bolt by a factor of about 4, because a greater torque can be applied with the longest ½-inch drive ratchet.

 This is simply a long handle to which a socket can be fitted.
-Breaker bars come in all drive sizes, but in several different lengths, and their purpose is to apply more torque to a fastener than is possible with a ratchet handle.
+Breaker bars come in all drive sizes, but in several different lengths.
+Their purpose is to apply more torque to a fastener than is possible with a ratchet handle.
 However, a breaker bar must never be substituted for a properly calibrated torque wrench.
 Typical applications of a breaker bar would include loosening tight suspension nuts and bolts, loosening stubborn wheel nuts, or loosening highly torqued CV-joint retaining nuts.

 Deep sockets have a longer body than normal sockets to allow them to reach deeply recessed parts and fasteners.
 Typical applications would be the removal of diesel fuel injectors and cylinder head bolts that are not accessible with normal sockets.
 Deep sockets are available in all drive sizes and measurement standards.

 As the name suggests, impact sockets are intended to be used with pneumatic or electrical impact wrenches.
-Two distinguishing characteristics of impact sockets are that they ALWAYS have six sides (or “points”) and that they have significantly thicker walls than normal sockets.
-Typical applications of impact sockets would be the removal of very stubborn wheel nuts on trucks, or the removal of corroded fasteners where normal tolls cannot supply sufficient torque.
+Two distinguishing characteristics of impact sockets are that they always have six sides (or points) and significantly thicker walls than normal sockets.
+Typical applications of impact sockets would be the removal of very stubborn wheel nuts on trucks or the removal of corroded fasteners where normal tolls cannot supply sufficient torque.

-Impact tools also reduce the chances of breaking fasteners due to the action of hundreds of high-impact “hammer blows”, instead of a huge, but steady torque that can snap the head of a fastener before the locking action of the threads is overcome.
+Impact tools also reduce the chances of breaking fasteners due to the action of hundreds of high-impact “hammer blows”, instead of a huge, steady torque that can snap the head of a fastener before the threads overcome the locking action.

 It may be possible to use normal sockets with impact tools, and while some brands of the socket will survive this abuse for years, the danger of a normal socket shattering should be enough to dissuade any user from the practice of using normal sockets with impact tools.